 Cleaning Your Jewellery

 We do not recommend the use of silver dips on our jewellery as this may remove the rhodium.
+Gold liquid dips are not recommended for our gold plated jewellery either.
 When the plating becomes discoloured, clean in warm water with a delicate soap free substance for no longer than 10 minutes using your fingers or a soft toothbrush to clean into grooves.
 Rinse the piece in water and gently pat dry with a soft cloth.
 Finish by polishing the jewellery with a clean polishing cloth.

 Other Jewellery Care Tips